 By requiring multiple forms of authentication, MFA makes it more difficult for attackers to gain access to a user's accounts or sensitive information even if they manage to obtain one factor of authentication.
 This helps to improve the overall security of a system or application.
 Enabling MFA in your AWS account is a simple step that can greatly enhance the security of your infrastructure and help prevent unauthorized access to your sensitive data and resources.
 It is highly recommended to enable MFA on all of your AWS accounts, especially for accounts that have access to critical resources or hold sensitive data.

-Risks associated if MFA is not enabled.
+Risks associated if MFA is not enabled

 Without Multi-Factor Authentication (MFA) enabled, there are several risks that can threaten the security of an AWS account which include:

-- Compromised credentials: if a user's AWS access key or secret access key is compromised, an attacker can use those credentials to access your AWS resources.
-Enabling MFA helps prevent unauthorized access even if the credentials are compromised.
+If a user's AWS access key or secret access key is compromised, an attacker can use those credentials to access your AWS resources.
+Enabling MFA helps prevent unauthorized access even if the credentials are compromised. - Unauthorized access to resources

-- Unauthorized access to resources: without MFA, an attacker could potentially access your AWS resources, modify or delete them, and cause damage to your infrastructure and business.
+Without MFA, an attacker could potentially access your AWS resources, modify or delete them, and cause damage to your infrastructure and business. - Compliance violations

-- Compliance violations: many regulatory frameworks require MFA for access to sensitive data or critical infrastructure.
+Many regulatory frameworks require MFA for access to sensitive data or critical infrastructure.
 If you do not have MFA enabled, you may be in violation of compliance requirements, which can result in fines or legal action.

 How to enable MFA